 This sub-fund pursues a strategy based on equities as main investment strategy.
-At least 70% of the sub-fund's assets are invested in equities of European issuers that are expected to deliver an above-average dividend yield.
-When selecting equities, the following criteria shall be of decisive importance: dividend yield above the market average, sustainability of dividend yield and growth, historical and future earnings growth as well as price/earnings ratio.
+At least 70% of the sub-fund's assets are invested in equities from international issuers that are expected to deliver an above-average dividend yield.
+Up to 30% of the sub-fund's assets may be invested in money market instruments and bank balances.